stuin/CC-Checkerboard/README.md

 - Move history
 - Single file library
 - Synced random seed
-- Board generation at game start or at first move
+- Random board generation can happen at game start or during the game
+- Supports a unique hidden board for each player (ex: battleship)
 - Add `-u` to args to install updates from git
 - `gamelist -m` to wait for any multiplayer game and join
 - Multiple example games: